rl1987/trickster.dev/tricksterblog/content/post/advanced-network-traffic-interception-techniques-with-mitmproxy.md

 ## Passing traffic to upstream proxy

-In some case, such as dealing with georestricted APIs, one may want to introduce a second hop to some other proxy and pass the requests there.
+In some cases, such as dealing with georestricted APIs, one may want to introduce a second hop to some other proxy and pass the requests there.
 For example:

 ```